scott [dot] rodilitz [at] yale.edu

 B.A. in Math and Economics (2009-2013)

-I am a fifth year Ph.D. student in Operations at the Yale School of Management, where I am fortunate to be advised by Vahideh Manshadi, and I have recently accepted an offer to join the amazing DOTM group in the Anderson School of Management at UCLA as an assistant professor.
+I am a recent Ph.D. graduate in Operations at the Yale School of Management, where I was fortunate to be advised by Vahideh Manshadi, and I have accepted an offer to join the amazing DOTM group in the Anderson School of Management at UCLA as an assistant professor in 2022.

 Drawing on techniques from operations, computer science, economics and statistics, I aim to amplify the impact of organizations that promote social good.
 I build data-driven models of large stochastic systems to shed light on how these organizations can harness the power of crowdsourcing and platform-based markets.